ADSteele916/adsteele916.github.io/content/post/how-fast-is-a-nuclear-baseball/index.md

 +++
-title = "How Fast Would One Have To Throw a Baseball in Order To Replicate a Nuclear Blast?" subtitle = "A Brief Dive Into the Process of Designing and Testing a Fermi Estimation Question for UBC’s Physics Olympics" summary = "A Brief Dive Into the Process of Designing and Testing a Fermi Estimation Question for UBC’s Physics Olympics" authors = []
+title = "How Fast Is a Nuclear Baseball?" subtitle = "A Brief Dive Into the Process of Designing and Testing a Fermi Estimation Question for UBC’s Physics Olympics" summary = "A Brief Dive Into the Process of Designing and Testing a Fermi Estimation Question for UBC’s Physics Olympics" authors = []